apereo/cas/cas-server-documentation/installation/Service-Management.md

 | `publicKey`                  		| The public key associated with this service that is used to authorize the request by encrypting certain elements and attributes in the CAS validation protocol response, such as [the PGT](Configuring-Proxy-Authentication.html) or [the credential](../integration/ClearPass.html).
 See [this guide](../integration/Attribute-Release.html) for more details on attribute release and filters.
 | `logoutUrl`                  		| URL endpoint for this service to receive logout requests.
 See [this guide](Logout-Single-Signout.html) for more details
 | `properties`                  	| Extra metadata associated with this service in form of key/value pairs.
 This is used to inject custom fields into the service definition, to be used later by extension modules to define additional behavior on a per-service basis.
-| `authenticationPolicy`           	| The policy that describes the configuration required for this service authentication, typically for [multifactor authentication](Configuring-Multifactor-Authentication.html).
+| `multifactorPolicy`           	| The policy that describes the configuration required for this service authentication, typically for [multifactor authentication](Configuring-Multifactor-Authentication.html).

 ###Configure Service Access Strategy